-I'm a plant lover, just like you, so I'm inclined to experiment with new varieties as they come to market, and you'll find them included in some of our combos.
-That said, though, eGardenGo isn’t an exhaustive directory of every plant available on the nursery shelves—have you counted how many varieties of pink-toned echinacea, burgundy heuchera, or dwarf red-leaf maples there are out there?
+I'm a plant lover, just like you, so I'm inclined to experiment with new varieties of old favorites as they come to market, and you'll find many of them included in our combos.
+That said, eGardenGo isn’t intended to be an exhaustive directory of every plant available on the nursery shelves—have you counted how many varieties of pink-toned echinacea, burgundy heuchera, or dwarf red-leaf maples there are out there?

 Think about color, shape, texture.
 Consider the color of the plant’s foliage and/or flower, and the seasons in which it contributes same.
-As I’ve mentioned in previous posts, I often start with a shape study when composing my vignettes — a rounded form begs to be paired with an upright shape; bold begs for fine; flowing for rigid; and so on.
+As I’ve mentioned in previous posts, I often start with a shape study when composing my vignettes.
+A rounded form begs to be paired with an upright shape; bold begs for fine; flowing for rigid; and so on.
 I want to know what’s covering the ground and what’s creating the canopy – oh, and the mid-plane, can’t forget about that!
 And you’ll want to be careful to match expected size and rate of growth so that the overall scale of the vignette works as intended.

-Spolighting Members of the Team
+Spotlighting Members of the Team

 Focus: Flower Fest, Hellstrip / Parking Strip, Saving Water

 Exposure: Afternoon Sun, Sun, Full Sun

 What Job is it Doing?